goobemaster/bw-playwright/readme.md

 - Environment variables could be moved to a .env file (experimental support in node 20+)
 - The element register (locators) inside pages should be more robust.
+  - I realized midway that with my initial strategy, steps cannot benefit from expect(locator) type of expectations.
 - The cucumber After hook is flaky sometimes.
 This should be investigated.
+- Test data management: something more predictable, pattern like.
+- More automation coverage!
+Unfortunately I did not have enough time to tackle the field-by-field validation scenario with example table.
+Obviously a complete solution would include more than one validation check for each field.

 ## Useful Links